near/wasmtime/cranelift/codegen/src/isa/zkasm/docs/architecture.md

 This document described high-level architecture of zkAsm backend as well as how it fits into the rest of the pipeline that enables Zero-knowledge proofs for WASM programs.

+## Technical setup

+zkAsm backend is implementing a [new ISA](https://docs.rs/cranelift-codegen/latest/cranelift_codegen/isa/index.html) from Cranelift's point of view.
+It was originally based on [Riscv64 ISA](https://github.com/near/wasmtime/tree/main/cranelift/codegen/src/isa/riscv64), but is actively [being decoupled](https://github.com/near/wasmtime/issues/20) from it.

+This allows us to build the following pipeline:
+1. Convert WASM program to Cranelift IR using [cranelift_wasm](https://docs.rs/cranelift-wasm/latest/cranelift_wasm/)
+2. Optimize and compile Cranelift IR to zkAsm using [cranelift_codegen](https://docs.rs/cranelift-codegen/latest/cranelift_codegen/) and our zkAsm backend
+3. Compile zkAsm to PIL polynomials with [zkasmcom](https://github.com/0xPolygonHermez/zkasmcom)
+4. Generate the proof using [zkevm-prover](https://github.com/0xPolygonHermez/zkevm-prover)

 ![End-to-end pipeline](./images/endtoend.png)

 ## Design constraints